 Code Enforcement Officer

-If you need a permit application or have a complaint, please call 814-542-4051 or stop into the office.
+If you need a permit application or have a complaint, please call 814-542-4051 or visit the office at 9 W Market St.

 Frequently Asked Questions